JaroslawPokropinski/node-gpgpu/README.md

 To build node-gpgpu one has to have opencl installed; after that call `npm i` and `npm run test` to verify build.

 # Examples
 One of examples is numerical ingetration on the gpu.
-More examples can be found in tests such as test/classes.spec.ts.
+More examples can be found in repository [node-gpgpu-examples](https://github.com/JaroslawPokropinski/node-gpgpu-examples) that contains code and links to google collab where you can execute it.
+You can also find some examples in tests such as test/classes.spec.ts.

 ```javascript
 import { Gpgpu, KernelContext, Types, kernelEntry, kernelFunction } from 'gpgpu';